shopware/shopware/src/Docs/Resources/current/4-how-to/310-use-s3-datastorage.md

 ## Final notes

-Although this example uses AWS S3, Shopware 6 also supports using Google Cloud Storage as an external filesystem.
+Although this example uses AWS S3, Shopware 6 also supports using Google Cloud Storage or Other S3 Providers as an external filesystem.